spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 One or more autoscaling events are displayed in blue rectangles.
 These can be any Ocean autoscaling scale-up and scale-down events displayed as widgets above the graph.
 For example, Scale Up or Scale Down.

-For vCPU:
+For vCPU/Memory/GPU:

-* Nodes Allocation (vCPU):
+* Nodes Allocation vCPU/Memory (GiB)/GPU:
   * Total node allocation.
   * Split according to lifecycle types.
-*  vCPU of Workload:
+*  Workload vCPU/Memory (GiB)/GPU:
     *  deamonSets Requested.
     *  Pods Requested.
     *  Headroom requested.
-    *  Total workload allocation percentage (includes only running pods, running headroom pods, and running DaemonSets pods that are scheduled on Ocean nodes).

-For Memory:

-* Nodes Allocation (GiB):
-  * Total node allocation.
-  * Split according to lifecycle types.
-*  Workload (GiB):
-    *  deamonSets Requested.
-    *  Pods Requested.
-    *  Headroom requested.
-    *  Total workload allocation percentage (includes only running pods, running headroom pods, and running DaemonSets pods that are scheduled on Ocean nodes).

-For GPU:

-* Nodes Allocation (GPU):
-  * Total node allocation.
-  * Split according to lifecycle types.
-*  GPU of Workload:
-    *  deamonSets Requested.
-    *  Pods Requested.
-    *  Headroom requested.
-    *  Total workload allocation percentage (includes only running pods, running headroom pods, and running DaemonSets pods that are scheduled on Ocean nodes).
+    *  Total workload allocation percentage (includes only running pods, headroom pods, and DaemonSets pods scheduled on Ocean nodes).

 Total Allocation Calculation:

 * Sum of vCPU/Memory/GPU allocation - (running pods + running headroom + running DaemonSets)/nodes allocation.

+To view more detailed information about autoscaling events:

+### Display More Details for Revert to Spots/Revert to Lower-Cost Events

+1. Display a period of 12 hours or less.
+2. Click the revert to spots or revert to lower-cost event.

+SCREENSHOT

+3. Click the button for the event to display the card.

+SCREENSHOT

 ## Resource Allocation Panel

 <img width="1000" src="https://github.com/user-attachments/assets/f74e9936-4700-4b00-8f77-e98178970c66" />